SaiSwarup27/Coconut_tree-detection/README.md

 # Coconut_tree-detection

-coconut tree detection using deepstream

-# Jetson_AIDsys
-Animal Intrusion Detection system, a deep learning model developed on Yolov5 .It is trained and deployed on NVIDIA Jetson Nano kit
+Coconut tree Detection system, a deep learning model developed on Yolov5 .It is trained and deployed on NVIDIA Jetson Nano kit

 ## Custom Object Detection(YOLOV5)